futuregrid/deprecated-teefaa/doc/source/usersguide.rst

    # Currently 168 (e.g. 7 days) is the maximum.
    HOURS=5

-   # If you have your own costom image source, provide it next.
+   # If you have your own custom image source, provide it next.
-   # If not, pick a image type from the choise and uncomment it.
+   # If not, pick a image type from the choice and uncomment it.
    #IMAGE_LIST=$HOME/teefaa/image.list
-   #IMAGE_NAME=your-custome on your image.list
+   #IMAGE_NAME=your-custom on your image.list

    # The list of sample images includes.
    IMAGE_NAME=ubuntu-12.10